 Introduction to Economics

 SI-UK can help you apply to study Economics in the UK.
-Arrange your free consultation at our offices in London or Manchester or via Skype.
+Arrange your free consultation online or at our offices in London or Manchester today.

 In the private sector, Economics graduates find work as consultants in banking and finance, whilst in the public sector they work for government departments, national treasuries, central banks and bureaus of statistics.
 Positions are also available in manufacturing, transport, communications, insurance, charitable institutions, investment and retail industries.